-Hey, what's up?
-This is Jason Drohn.
-Welcome to GSD Daily.
-This is episode 138.
+Today’s GSDdaily is episode 138.
 It is the scale edition.
-And this week, we’re talking about email marketing.
-So yesterday we basically talked about just from an email marketing standpoint, we talked about creating an email, and how to automate email and set it up into triggers, and do certain things with certain types of avatars.
+This week, we’re talking about email marketing.
+Yesterday we basically talked about just from an email marketing standpoint, we talked about creating an email, and how to automate email and set it up into triggers, and do certain things with certain types of avatars.

 So yesterday, I had a call with a client and we were talking about their email marketing.
-And they have about 5,000 people on their email list and it’s all warm.
-It’s people who know the prospects, the email list and knows what they do.
+They have about 5,000 people on their email list and it’s all warm.
+It’s people who know the prospects, the email list and know what they do.
 And then there were about 10 thousand additional people who were cold.
 And the list was … they hadn’t been emailed before, it was a purchase list or a rented or borrowed list or something.
 Not something awesome just from a spam standpoint.
-Most of our clients, end up doing opt-in.
+For most of our clients, we end up doing opt-in.
 So we run traffic to a landing page, the landing page then produces opt-ins, opt-ins then get email communication from us or our clients.

-So the most successful clients that we have just, in general, are the ones who email more frequently.
-So they email upwards of three or four times a week every week.
-So they have just either a dedicated person who is emailing them, or we are busy writing content and emailing them, emailing their prospects every week.
+The most successful clients that we have just, in general, are the ones who email more frequently.
+Tthey email upwards of three or four times a week every week.
+So they have just either a dedicated person who is emailing them, or we are busy writing content and emailing them, emailing their prospects weekly.
 And it cannot only be product promotions.
 It can’t only be, “Buy my shit.”
 It has to be content, it has to be videos, it has to be live streams, it has to be blog posts or Facebook links to a podcast, it has to be something that is beneficial and builds value in your prospect’s life.